a2stuff/a2d/notes/testplan.md

 * On a IIgs, launch DeskTop.
 Launch a IIgs-native program e.g. NoiseTracker.
 Exit and return to DeskTop.
 Verify that the display is not garbled.

 * On the KEGS, GSport or GSplus IIgs emulators, launch DeskTop.
 Verify the emulator does not crash.
+> This can not be (currently) tested in MAME.

 * On the Crossrunner IIgs emulator, launch DeskTop.
 Verify it does not hang on startup.
+> This can not be (currently) tested in MAME.

 * Use the Options control panel (in DeskTop) to show Shortcuts on startup.
 Launch Shortcuts.
 File > Run a Program....
-Select `BASIC.SYSTEM` and click OK. that super-hires mode is not erroneously activated.
+Select `BASIC.SYSTEM` and click OK.
+Verify that super-hires mode is not erroneously activated.

 ### Apple IIc - covered by `tests/desktop/apple2c.lua`